ethan-stone-gas/cdk-monorepo/README.md

 The second idea is to split up source code more granularly.
 This is an idea taken from external api.
 Just because a service is using containers and functions doesn't mean they have to be organized in the same place.
-To me it makes sense to put functions and containers under two complete workspaces/packages because they are built/bundled in completely different ways, so separately them makes it easier to manage them.
+To me it makes sense to put functions and containers under two completely workspaces/packages because they are built/bundled in completely different ways, so separating them makes it easier to manage them.